apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

     * `local[K]`

-      Run Spark locally with K worker threads (ideally, set this to the number of cores on your machine).
+      Run Spark locally with K worker threads (ideally, set this to the number of cores on the deployed machine).

     * `local[*]`

-      Run Spark locally with as many worker threads as logical cores on your machine.
+      Run Spark locally with as many worker threads as logical cores on the deployed machine.

   * **Standalone**